bzercher/git-practice/README.md

-#Welcome to our first git repository :)
+#Welcome to our first git repo.